CN-makers/cn-makers.github.io/_pages/about.md

 # 🔥 News

+- *Sep 18, 2025*: &nbsp;🎉🎉 Our paper Pro3D-Editor: A Progressive-Views Perspective for Consistent and Precise 3D Editing has been accepted by NIPS 2025!
 - *Aug, 2025*:  I joined ByteDance as a research intern mentored by <a href='https://scholar.google.com/citations?user=Ayl_VOEAAAAJ&hl=en'>Rongchang Xie</a>.
 - *Jun 26, 2025*: &nbsp;🎉🎉 Our paper, "LongAnimation: Long Animation Generation with Dynamic Global-Local Memory" accepted by ICCV 2025!
 - *Mar 14, 2025*: &nbsp;🎉🎉 The paper of my co-author, Zhang Yiyang, and me, "PPT: A Minor Language News Recommendation Model via Cross-Lingual Preference Pattern Transfer", accepted by ACL **Main**!